 - NIS2 supply chains: Since December 2025, NIS2 has required roughly 29,500 German companies to maintain documented cybersecurity measures – including those of their service providers.
 A sovereign platform makes you a low-friction supplier.
 BSI: NIS2 Implementation in Germany

-- Planning certainty against political risk: FISA Section 702 expired on June 12, 2026, and its reauthorization remains under debate.
-Should that lead to a Schrems III decision, competitors on US infrastructure would be under immediate pressure to act – you would not.
+- Planning certainty against political risk: FISA Section 702 is up for reauthorization again in 2026, with an open outcome.
+Should that lead to a Schrems III decision, competitors on US infrastructure would be under immediate pressure to act – a sovereignly operated system would not.
 Brennan Center: Section 702 FISA 2026 Resource Page

 For more background, see our pages on the CLOUD Act data risk and the GDPR vendor audit.